[Infographic] BOI Company Thailand

 - Service and Public Utilities – International Trading Companies

-It is important to note that the BOI reserves the right to set the amount of shares eligible to be held by foreign investors on any promoted projects.
-From my experience they seem very reasonable on this point – and overall the BOI is a great institution to work with.
+It is important to note that the BOI reserves the right to set the number of shares eligible to be held by foreign investors on any promoted projects.
+From my experience, they seem very reasonable on this point – and overall the BOI is a great institution to work with.